isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 	AND SampleType = 'Primary solid Tumor'

-Let's suppose we want some biospecimen data on each sample.
-To do this we could use our **IN** keyword as above, or easily join tables using barcodes.
+Let's suppose we want to add some biospecimen data.
+To do this we join the clinical and biospecimen tables.
+Note the use of JOIN - ON.

 .. code-block:: sql